blackberry/BlackBerry-Dynamics-React-Native-SDK/ui-components/BlackBerry-Dynamics-for-React-Native-WebView/README.md

  - SSO

 ## Preconditions
-`BlackBerry-Dynamics-for-React-Native-WebView` is dependent on `BlackBerry-Dynamics-for-React-Native-Base` and `BlackBerry-Dynamics-for-React-Native-Networking` modules, so please install required modules first.
+`BlackBerry-Dynamics-for-React-Native-WebView` is dependent on `BlackBerry-Dynamics-for-React-Native-Base` module, so please install required modules first.

 ## Installation